Staying in a Traditional Santana House

 Perfect spot for our morning coffee

-The house had all of the facilities we needed for a couple of nights.
-It’s pretty basic but that’s fine for us and it was clean which is the most important thing!
+The traditional Santana house had the facilities we needed for a few nights.
+It’s pretty basic but that’s fine for us and it was clean which is the most important thing.

 The only slight complaint we had was that the shower was pretty small which wasn’t helped by the sloping roof.
 This meant that the shower curtain kept getting stuck to us while we washed.